NationalSecurityAgency/emissary/README.md

 The default PickUpPlace is configured to read files from _target/data/InputData_.
 If you copy files into that directory, you will see Emissary process them.
-Keep in mind, only toUpper and toLower are configured, so the output will be to interesting.
+Keep in mind, only toUpper and toLower are configured, so the output will not be too interesting.

 #### Agents (Standalone)